Athaws/IntoToCTFs-08-12-23/CTFs.md

 + Lemonade Stand (v1)
 + Ghost In The Machine

-Next, we'll be taking a look at a range of challanges that were part of a small CTF hosted just yesterday, 7/12, by Inet/ESET.
-The page remains active for an unknown amount of time.
+Next, we'll be taking a look at a range of challanges that are available at our very own website where you can find introductory challenges by our Lord, King, Intergalactic Emperor and Saviour Arcnilya.

-The challenges are available at the website [](https://www.hackainet.se).
+The challenges are available at the website [](https://kauotic.se/newbie).

 ---